-This author recently spent an hour with an 18-year-old young man who wants to be a SEAL.
+I recently spent an hour with an 18-year-old young man who wants to be a SEAL.
 He wants to go down that road of great trial and pain.
 He wants to put his body and mind to the test, to see if he has what it takes to make it through the crucible of BUD/S.

-Maybe because of the times, people these days seem to enjoy hearing about probably the most notorious military training course in the world, even if they are not looking to go to BUD/S themselves.
+Maybe it is because of the times, but people these days seem to enjoy hearing about probably the most notorious military training course in the world, even if they are not looking to go to BUD/S themselves.
 Furthermore, I cannot seem to shut up once I start telling the stories.
 They just flow out in a cathartic bout of verbal emesis, seemingly without end.
 I am not usually the most talkative guy, either.

-I feel truly fortunate to be able to talk to these young men, the next generation of warriors-to-be, and to do my small part to help them on their way.
-God knows, we will always need men like these.
-Godspeed, and hold tight to that bull, young man.
+I feel truly fortunate to be able to talk to these young men, the next generation of warriors-to-be, and to do my small part in helping them on their way.
+God knows we will always need men like these.